 Building a church is often the most appealing option to new or moving organizations.
 This allows the church to personalize and custom design the building to their liking.
 This, of course, comes at a premium.
 Finding suitable land to build a church can be quite difficult.
 In addition, the duration of the permit, engineering, and building process is lengthy.
 This option, however, does remain reasonable and common.

-3. Retail Space
+3. Commercial Space

 4. Partner With A School or Business With Large Space